-Washing your face may seem like a relatively simple task, all you need is soap, water, and a towel to pat your face dry.
-However, if you are struggling with acne, the face wash you are using on your face can make a significant difference in the number of acne breakouts you are experiencing and the overall health and appearance of your skin.
-Acne prone skin requires that you invest additional time and effort to help reduce acne breakouts and combat the common causes of acne.
+Washing your face may seem like a relatively simple task.
+All you need is soap, water, and a towel to pat your face dry.
+However, if you are struggling with acne, the face wash you are using on your face can make a significant difference in the number of acne breakouts you experience and the overall health and appearance of your skin.
+Acneprone skin requires that you invest additional time and effort to help reduce acne breakouts and combat the common causes of acne.

 An Introduction to Acne

-Acne primarily occurs in adolescents, but some adults will also experience acne.
-Acne often begins when individuals reach puberty, typically between ages ten through thirteen, and lasts for five to ten years.
-Many people begin to see their acne diminishing in their early twenties.
-Acne affects both males and females, though women are more likely to experience mild to moderate forms of acne into their thirties and beyond.
-Pimples and blemishes often affect the face, but it can also occur on the back, shoulders, chest, neck and upper arms.
+Acne affects both males and females, though women are more likely to experience mild to moderate forms of acne into their thirties and beyond Pimples and blemishes often affect the face, but it can also occur on the back, shoulders, chest, neck and upper arms.
 With this basic understanding of acne in mind, it is now possible to explore some of the most common causes of acne.

 Common Causes of Acne